Arronk/My-Coding-Journey/LogR2.md

 Since I had some spare time still before week 2 MIT coursework is released I kept going with pset6 for cs50.
 I only need to submit one more ported file in python and i'm done with sentimentals and then onto similarities to build a small dynamic web page.

+## Day 49: 05.09.2018

+### Progress: Got started on Similarities for pset6 in CS50

+Well there has been a lot thrown at me at once with similarities.
+Lots of new syntax and flask and methods....I think I have formed some basis of understanding though to push on and start working through implementing the lines function first.
+The HTML side of things
+I am not too worried about so once I have tested lines I think the other two functions should be managable.